threatstack/threatstack-formula/README.md

     * ex.
 True
 * `ts_agent_version:`       [optional] Version of agent to install.
 By default if no agent is installed the latest version will be be.
 Set a version to maintain consistency in an environment or see `ts_agent_latest`.
     * ex.
 "1.4.5.0ubuntu14.0"
-* `ts_agent_latest:`        [optional] Install the latest agent version.
-By default the formula will only ensure that a package is installed.
-Set to _True_ to always update to the latest agent version (the latest agent 2.x package).
-    * ex.
-True
 * `ts_agent_config_args:`   [optional] Optional arguments to be passed to `cloudsight config` or `tsagent config` (depends on version of agent).
 Use this to enable optional features.
     * agent 1.x ex. "--enable_foo=1"
     * agent 2.x ex. "--set enable_foo 1"